automaticko/backbone-assessment/README.md

 ## Backbone Assessment
-<b>Warning: This is a complex way to solve the problem.
-For a simple one, check the `simpler` branch.</b>
+<b>Warning: This is a simple way to solve the problem.
+For a more complex one, check the `master` branch.</b>

-This solution considers multiple providers, one of these, being database but considering backbone api as a providers and allowing extension
+This solution considers database as the source of data.

-A `place` service has been created.
-This services returns location data provided a zip code.
-The data source can be defined via a config `place.provider`.
-Possible providers are `database`, `backbone` and `fake`.
-The `fake` providers is meant for testing purposes.

-The service structures the data in a way that is easily consumed by the resources that use them.
+An implicit binding was used to instance a record based on a zip code.
+In order to magically work the getRouteKeyName has been modified in zipCode model.

-The controller only responsibility is to instance the service, obtain the location, pass it to the a resource and return said resource.
+Similar to the complex approach, the controller only takes the zip code, gives it to the resource for this to create the right structure and returns said resource.

-The resource and inner resources are responsible for creating the json structure required.

-Almost all in new classes was tested.